Kangasala

-It is known for its mansions, such as Liuksiala, where the Swedish queen Karin Månsdotter lived as a widow, and Wääksy.
-Kangasala has a long history of tourism due to its cultural aspect, notably its museums.
-The landscape contains ridges and lakes.
-For instance, the lakes Roine, Längelmävesi, and Vesijärvi are located in Kangasala.
-These lakes are mentioned in the poem by Topelius.
-Vesijärvi is known to be the lake where the scenic view described in the lyrics is situated.
+Kangasala is known for its mansions, such as Liuksiala, where the Swedish queen Karin Månsdotter lived as a widow, and Wääksy.
+Kangasala has a long history of tourism due to its cultural aspect, especially its museums.
+The landscape includes ridges and lakes.
+For example, the lakes Roine, Längelmävesi and Vesijärvi are located in Kangasala.
+These lakes are mentioned in Topelius' poem.
+Lake Vesijärvi is known as the lake with the scenic view described in the poem.

-The municipality of Sahalahti was consolidated into Kangasala on 1 January 2005, and the municipality of Kuhmalahti on 1 January 2011.
+The municipality of Sahalahti was merged with Kangasala in 2005 and the municipality of Kuhmalahti in 2011.

 Tourism

 Springs

 Kangasala was known to be a popular destination in the 18th century.
 At that time, the waters of Kuohu Spring (Kuohunlähde) were believed to have healing powers on those who ventured into it and Kangasala became known among tourists as a place to rest.
 Refreshing in a health spa, bathing, taking outdoor exercise and "taking the waters" were popular amongst the aristocracy.
 It was also the reason why the first tourists came to Kangasala to spend their holidays there.

 A water well building was built by the Kuohu Spring, which was later followed by a separate restaurant and hotel.
 Spa tourism if often considered to be a predecessor of modern holiday making.
 However, at the time, it was primarily a pastime of the nobles and the prosperous bourgeoisie only.